craftercms/docs/source/system-administrators/activities/delivery/setup-delivery-using-aws-ami.rst

 -------------------------------------------------------------------------------
 Step 6: Make an update in authoring and see it published on the delivery server
 -------------------------------------------------------------------------------
 To further test publishing, log in to Crafter Studio for the given site, make an edit and then approve the edit for publish.
 In a few moments you will see your updates in the web browser on the delivery server.
-You can find step by step instructions on editing and publishing here: :ref:`your_first_website`
+You can find step by step instructions on editing and publishing here: :ref:`your_first_project`

 .. image:: /_static/images/ami/craftercms-approve-publish.png
     :width: 100 %